Step Inspector

 Now that everything is set up, we can start defining a step!

-Basic elements of the Step Inspector
+Basic Elements of the Step Inspector

 In the Step Inspector, you can set the name and description of a step as well as define what happens during each step.
-In addition, you can set the conditions to be fulfilled to trigger a transition.
+In addition, you can set the Conditions to be fulfilled to trigger a Transition.
 You can also manually unlock objects so that they become interactable during a given step.

 Below the Step Name and Description, the Step Inspector has three main areas to represent each of these capabilities, labelled Behaviors, Transitions, and Unlocked Objects.